ga4gh/vrs/schema/vrs/def/Expression.rst

-.. warning:: This data class is at a **draft** maturity level and may change
+.. note:: This data class is at a **trial use** maturity level and may change
-    significantly in future releases.
+    in future releases.
 Maturity levels are described in the :ref:`maturity-model`.

 **Computational Definition**